Chefs Notes

 • 4 ea green onions, whites and green separated and diced

-• tsp salt and pepper to taste
+• teaspoon salt and pepper to taste

 Instructions